logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-burrow.md

 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

-To send your Prometheus-format Burrow metrics to Logz.io, you need to add the **inputs.burrow** and **outputs.http** plug-ins to your Telegraf configuration file.
+To send your Prometheus-format Kafka Burrow metrics to Logz.io, you need to add the **inputs.burrow** and **outputs.http** plug-ins to your Telegraf configuration file.

 #### Configuring Telegraf to send your metrics data to Logz.io